thePrakashVed/weatherApp/README.md

 # weatherApp - Angular - v 11.2

-In this app, We can see List of 5 European cities and its respective temperatures.
+In this app, we can see List of 5 European cities and its respective temperatures.<br />
 After clicking on any city we will find temperature of last 5 days and seaLevel.

 ### We are showing the below Data in Website